top of page

 -

 When do you sell or ship your trees?Our reservation system opens in September.
-Trees are tagged for you until the trees fall dormant, then we ship with Canada Post or deliver them between Christmas and March.
-From April 1 through the fall we have a selection of potted apple trees available.
+Trees are tagged for you until the trees fall dormant, then we ship with Canada Post or deliver them between January and March.
+From April 1 through to the fall we have a selection of potted apple trees available.
 These are suitable for delivery or pick up (but not shipping).

 -